polistern/pboted_docs/docs/docs/tutorials/addressbook.md

 ## Usage

-First you need to fill in file `addressbook.txt` in pboted data directory (usually it is `/var/lib/pboted`).
+First you need to fill in file `addressbook.txt` in pboted data directory (usually it is `/var/lib/pboted/addressbook.txt` or `~/.pboted/addressbook.txt`).
 For example:

 ```